 El Charro Café – Oldest Mexican restaurant in the United States.
 Will be 100 years old next year.
-They claim to be the inventers of the chimichanga.
-When preparing a burrito the owner accidently dropped it in a pot of hot grease and the chimichanga was born.
+They claim to be the inventors of the chimichanga.
+When preparing a burrito the owner accidentally dropped it in a pot of hot grease and the chimichanga was born.
 The décor in the restaurant is cute.

 Voyager RV Resort and Hotel has it all!
 With a variety of accommodations to choose from Voyager RV Resort has a special feeling of a real community and the endless array of things to do and places to go are part of the experience.
 This is definitely a resort you don’t want to miss.

 If you’ve been to the area and have a favorite spot to hike, eat, or play let us know in the comments below.
 We’ll hit them up on our next trip through Tucson.
 Also, let us know if you have any questions of your own about the area.

 If you’re looking to build your own home-based business like we have with this webpage, check out Wealthy Affiliate.

 Wealthy Affiliate is an all-in-one platform that you can build your whole affiliate marketing business on.
 It combines training, software, and website hosting into one.
 This makes the whole process of starting an online business from scratch much easier, especially if you’re new to building a website.